Calculation of Confidence Intervals for Least Squares

 Confidence Intervals for Slope and Intercept Parameters

 In the last section, we calculated the best fit line for a sample of data.
-However, these data are subject to random sampling error, meaning that someone else could come later, perform the same experiment (x-values), and get different experimental results (y-values).
+However, these data are subject to random sampling error.
+This means that someone else could come later, perform the same experiment (x-values), and get different experimental results (y-values).

 Therefore, our data are random variables, and the slope and y-intercept we calculate using those data are also random variables, chosen from distributions around the true (population) slope and y-intercept.